(updated information from our previous blog on poppers)

 Other reported risks associated with popper use include chemical burns around the nose, mouth, and eyes.
 Popper use can also be dangerous for people who have pre-existing heart conditions that can include an irregular heartbeat or low blood pressure, and “there can be added risks for people with glaucoma or anemia.”
 When mixed with other drugs that can impact blood pressure, including alcohol, users are at an increased risk of suffering from a heart attack or stroke.

 The practice of dipping cigarettes into psychoactive materials is fairly common in some circle, perhaps most commonly with PCP.
 This is done with poppers sometimes, but without lighting the cigarette.
 Due to the flammability of akyl nitrites, this is an extremely dangerous practice for reasons beyond the drug’s effect.

 Worried About The Impact Poppers Have In Your LIfe?

 Whether you’ve been using alkyl nitrites yourself or you are concerned about a loved one who sniffs poppers, it’s important to have a team of substance abuse specialists in your corner.
-Here at the Florida House Experience, we offer the best science-based drug and alcohol addiction treatment using a combination of innovative brain therapies, psychological care, and ongoing support.
+Here at FHE Health, we offer the best science-based drug and alcohol addiction treatment using a combination of innovative brain therapies, psychological care, and ongoing support.